muwenyan521/RoadWeaver-B/README.md

 ---

-**Note**: This project's package name (`net.countered.settlementroads`) is inspired by Countered's Settlement Roads mod, but does not use code from that project.
+**Note**: This project's package name (`net.shiroha233.roadweaver`) is inspired by Countered's Settlement Roads mod, but does not use code from that project.
 The core pathfinding implementation is derived from RoadArchitect.

 ---